cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 struct work_queue *q = work_queue_create(9123);
 ```

 The manager then creates tasks to submit to the queue.
+A task can take one of two forms:

-Each task consists of a
+- A standard task consists of a Unix
 command line to run and a statement of what data is needed, and what data will
 be produced by the command.
 Input data can be provided in the form of a file
 or a local memory buffer.
 Output data can be provided in the form of a file or
 the standard output of the program.
 It is also required to specify whether the
 data, input or output, need to be cached at the worker site for later use.
+Standard tasks are available in any language.

+- A `PythonTask` consists of a Python function to execute and the arguments
+to pass to that function.
+Work Queue will send the function and arguments
+to a remote worker, execute the function there, and bring the result back
+to the manager program.
+A `PythonTask` can only be used from Python.

 In the example, we specify a command `./gzip` that takes a single input file
 `my-file` and produces a single output file `my-file.gz`.
 We then create a task